+How to Crochet Rustic Farmhouse Pumpkins.
 Happy Thanksgiving Weekend Canada!
 I’m so excited to put out a new Free pattern for you!
-Read on to learn how to crochet these rustic farmhouse pumpkins.
+Read on to learn how to crochet Rustic Farmhouse Pumpkins.
 I’ve seen so many cute little pumpkins popping up in my feed lately that I finally decided jump in and make my own version.
 I wanted a rustic farmhouse pumpkin with a knit look.
 Definitely bulky and quick with lots of texture.
 Our corn is getting combined as we speak and Fall decorating is in full swing!

-Ok so lets get into it!
-These pumpkins are sooooooo easy to make.
+These pumpkins are so easy to make.
 Work up a rectangle, seam it and sew your ends closed.
 That’s pretty much it!
-So read on for the deets.
+So read on for the details.

 Support my designs and purchase the Ad free PDF HERE